 2. Are there new projects, program expansions, changes in compensation, or benefits package that should be considered? (e.g., financial impact of adding a 403(b) or other retirement plan, of adding pre-tax or employer supported health benefits, of staff raises, financial impact of providing a specific amount of unrestricted annual funds raised to provide FOIF grants, or new software system to improve efficiency)

-3. Is our dollar allocation generally in line with our spriorities as set out in our 2 Year Action Plan?
+3. Is our dollar allocation generally in line with our goals and priorities as set out in our 2 Year Action Plan?

 4. If additional funds are needed, how does the board propose raising them?

-August: Staff prepares a draft budget, with comments about the financial implications of the broad guidelines, projections of anticipated revenue, expense, investment, and cash-flow needs, and suggestions to revise board guidelines to regarding staff time, realistic possibility of increasing income, etc. The combination of board guidelines and staff projections may result in a deficit for the coming year.
+July: Staff prepares a draft budget, with comments about the financial implications of the broad guidelines, projections of anticipated revenue, expense, investment, and cash-flow needs, and suggestions to revise board guidelines regarding staff time, realistic possibility of increasing income, etc.

-September: Finance Committee and executive director jointly review the draft budget through a couple of iterations and end up with a revised budget that meets some, but perhaps not all, of the board’s guidelines.
+August: Finance Committee and executive director jointly review the draft budget through a couple of iterations and end up with a revised budget that meets some, but perhaps not all, of the board’s guidelines.
 For example, the budget may contribute only 2% to a 403(b) plan rather than 3% suggested by the board.